instructor-ai/instructor/README.md

 ## Quick Start with Patching ChatCompletion

-To simplify your work with OpenAI models and streamline the extraction of Pydantic objects from prompts, we offer a patching mechanism for the `ChatCompletion`` class.
+To simplify your work with OpenAI we offer a patching mechanism for the `ChatCompletion` class.

 Here's a step-by-step guide:

-This patch introduces 2 features to the `ChatCompletion` class:
+This patch introduces 3 features to the `ChatCompletion` class:

 1. The `response_model` parameter, which allows you to specify a Pydantic model to extract data into.
 2. The `max_retries` parameter, which allows you to specify the number of times to retry the request if it fails.
 3. The `validation_context` parameter, which allows you to specify a context object that validators have access to.

+!!! note "Using Validators"

-note: to learn more about validators checkout our [blog](https://jxnl.github.io/instructor/blog/2023/10/23/good-llm-validation-is-just-good-validation/)
+    Learn more about validators checkout our blog post [Good llm validation is just good validation](https://jxnl.github.io/instructor/blog/2023/10/23/good-llm-validation-is-just-good-validation/)

 ### Step 1: Import and Patch the Module